-For small diameter tools. typically taps, drills and small end mills, the cost of grinding is a significant portion of the total tool cost, often much larger than the material itself.
+For small diameter tools, typically taps, drills and small end mills, the cost of grinding is a significant portion of the total tool cost, often much larger than the material itself.

 Consequently, any improvement in grindability that reduces cycle time or reduces wheel wear will reduce the total cost of the tool.
-This means that for small diameter tools there is a possibility to reduce tool cost and increase tool performance at the same time by upgrading from a conventional HSS to an ASP G-ratio is the relative wear of the grinding wheel compared to material removed.
-It is calculated by dividing the amount of HSS removed by the wear of the grinding wheel. grade or BlueTap®Co, if the cost reduction on grinding is large enough.
+This means that for small diameter tools there is a possibility to reduce tool cost and increase tool performance at the same time by upgrading from a conventional High-Speed Steel to an ASP®.
+G-ratio is the relative wear of the grinding wheel compared to material removed.
+It is calculated by dividing the amount of High-Speed Steel removed by the wear of the grinding wheel.

 Overall tool cost vs. diameter.
-At smaller diameters, producing a tool in PM is less expensive due to its better grindability.
+At smaller diameters, producing a tool in Powder Metallurgy is less expensive due to its better grindability.

-In order the reap the rewards of switching from a conventional grade to ASP® it is important to be aware of the potential benefits and consciously make changes to your grinding process.
+In order to reap the rewards of switching from a conventional grade to ASP® it is important to be aware of the potential benefits and consciously make changes to your grinding process.
 These changes could be things like increasing in-feed to increase output of parts or decrease wheel dressing frequency to save downtime and wheel wear.